Three plate mold VS Two plate Mold

-Appearance difference Between two plates mold and three plates Mold
+Appearance difference Between two plate mold and three plate Mold

-With regard to appearance, the biggest difference between the two plates mold and the three plates mold is that there is a stripper plate between the upper clamping plate and the cavity plate of the three-plate mold.
+With regard to appearance, the biggest difference between the two plate mold and the three plate mold is that there is a stripper plate between the upper clamping plate and the cavity plate of the three-plate mold.

 Structures difference Between 2-plate mold and 3-plate Mold